mganss/XmlSchemaClassGenerator/README.md

 Contributing
 ------------

-Contrbutions are welcome.
+Contributions are welcome.
 Here are some guidelines:

 - If it's not a trivial fix, please submit an issue first
 - Try and blend new code with the existing code's style